Canada's Balance of International Payments

 Processing error may occur at various stages of processing such as data entry, editing and tabulation.
 Measures have been taken to minimize these errors.
 Data entry and edit are performed simultaneously due to the spreadsheet design which allows errors to be quickly seen.
 Historical ratios also aid in eliminating outliers created by data entry.
 Tabulation is automated to eliminate human error.

-Statistical discrepancy - Equality between the debit part and the credit part of the accounts is never fully achieved due to the variety of sources used and the myriad of transactions.
-A current account surplus or deficit should correspond to an equivalent outflow or inflow in the capital and financial account.
+Statistical discrepancy (net errors and omissions) - Equality between the debit part and the credit part of the accounts is never fully achieved due to the variety of sources used and the myriad of transactions.
+A current and capital account surplus or deficit should correspond to an equivalent net lending (outflow) or net borrowing (inflow) in the financial account.
 In other words, the two accounts should add to zero.
 In fact, as data are compiled from multiple sources, the two balance of payments accounts rarely equate.
-As a result, the statistical discrepancy is the net unobserved inflow or outflow needed to balance the accounts.
+As a result, the statistical discrepancy (net errors and omissions) is the net unobserved inflow or outflow needed to balance the accounts.

-- ARCHIVED - Description and definitions of Canada's balance of payments accounts (PDF Version, 125.96kb)
+- Description and definitions of Canada's balance of payments accounts

 - Date modified: